Basic Functionality ↑ Back to top

 Running an e-commerce website requires a fast hosting environment with sufficient resources dedicated to complex database queries.
 Choosing a cheap or low-quality host hurts the uptime and performance of your website, resulting in lost sales and costly upgrades.

 Poorly-coded themes can also have a serious impact on page-load speeds, especially when using complex extensions such as Composite Products.
-If you are experiencing slow page loads on the front-end: (a) switch to the default WordPress theme and (b) disable all third-party plugins one by one, remembering to re-test after each change.
+If you are experiencing slow page load speeds on the front-end: (a) switch to the default WordPress theme and (b) disable all third-party plugins one by one, remembering to re-test after each change.

 The following tips are also useful for diagnosing performance-related issues: